 And, because of its location here on the former Air Force base, EdVenture is themed around the fields of aviation and astronomy.

-In fact, the first thing my son raced over to was the space ship “tree house” that you climb up and aboard.
-Once inside, he can click on keyboards, flip switches and light and feel like he’s in a real mood lander.
-The STEM concepts extend out onto the floor, with mission control and command centers, complete with a camera and monitor that connects to the moon lander.
+In fact, the first thing my son raced over to was the space ship “tree house” that you can climb aboard.
+Once inside, he clicked on keyboards, flipped switches and lights on the command center, and played at being in a moon-lander.

 Each button and lever that turned on a light or made a sound was like Christmas morning for my preschooler.
 You can even put your hand through gloves at the mission control center to grab a pile of “moon rocks.”